mstechly/quantum_computing/Experiments/2018_03_29_TSP_cost_operators/report.md

 As a main engine for solving TSP I'm code from this repository: https://github.com/BOHRTECHNOLOGY/quantum_tsp, imported as a subtree.

+I was using pyquil and grove.
+Pyquil version about 1.8.0 (Unfortunately I have not written down the exact version).
+Grove version 1.6.0 + commit `c1f51f671e5704cb246025b85c9d24d5d8bee2a8`.

+I had to use modified version of grove due to a bug (commit `c1f51f671e5704cb246025b85c9d24d5d8bee2a8` fixes it).
+I decided to commit the exact version I used.

 ## Experiment description

 The whole experiment was performed on a 3-nodes graphs.
 The coordinates of the graph were fixed and equal to [[0, 0], [0, 7], [0, 14]].